Six Steps to Achieve Your Goals

 Okay, now that we have gone through the Six key steps to setting and achieving a goal the last part is the most important.
-You have written it out on the Goal Sheet, you have made a plan, gotten mighty real with yourself about why you want this and what you will do to get it, you have told someone, or the world, and now you are ready!
+You have written it out, you have made a plan, gotten mighty real with yourself about why you want this and what you will do to get it, you have told someone, or the world, and now you are ready!
 WAIT!

 First you must DECIDE to do it.

 Decide you will achieve your goal and you will.
 Having a concrete desire and a steadfast belief that the universe has your back, that you are awesome, and an unwavering belief in your vision will make or break you when you hit your first roadblock.
 And you will hit them!

 Things will get scary, people will scoff at you, you will doubt yourself, you will feel bad, and guilty, and like an impostor.
 But if you have made the decision to go for it you will stay the course, come hell or high water.
 Remember, you have done it before, you have set out to do things and accomplished them, you just need to remember that you can do it again.